 Fluent in Spanish, John holds a degree in strategic management from Dominican University of California.
 He is a SCUBA diver, open-water swimmer, sailor and surfer.
 His weekly radio show and podcast on WYPR public radio, “A Blue View,” explores important issues related to the aquatic world.
 John and his family are proud residents of Canton, Baltimore’s historic waterfront district.

-Vice President/Chief Financial Officer
+Senior Vice President/Chief Financial Officer